TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: The Benchmarks

+\emph{Register \& Style} captures variations in linguistic register and stylistic conventions across different contexts.
+This includes web search query formatting with shortened keyword expressions, standard and domain-specific abbreviations, and word reordering that reflect old orthographic conventions.
+This category encompasses informal digital communication patterns such as colloquial language, emoji or character substitution, and letter repetition for emphasis.

-\textbf{Morphological challenges} cover contractions, compound words, inflectional variations, case marking, and derivations that may fragment or alter token boundaries.
+\textbf{Morphological Challenges} cover contractions, compound words, inflectional variations in \ita, case marking, and derivations that may fragment or alter token boundaries.
 These challenges are particularly pronounced in agglutinative languages such as Turkish.

 \textbf{Noise} perturbations introduce realistic types of textual noise encountered in practice, including typos, character or space deletion, character permutation, and formatting inconsistencies arising from sources such as OCR or other data processing pipelines.
-These variations test the robustness of the tokenizer under imperfect input conditions that the models must handle.
+These variations test the robustness of the tokenizer under imperfect input conditions.

-\textbf{Grammatical errors} cover typical mistakes made by non-expert speakers like subject-verb agreement, article omission or misuse, wrong preposition, incorrect verb tenses, and structural errors.
+\textbf{Grammatical Errors} cover typical mistakes made by non-expert speakers like subject-verb agreement, article omission or misuse, wrong preposition, incorrect verb tenses, and structural errors.

-\textbf{Linguistic variety} covers variations in expressing the same semantic content across different linguistic contexts.
+\textbf{Linguistic Variety} covers variations in expressing the same semantic content across different linguistic contexts.
 It includes equivalent expressions with different syntactic structures, code-switching, similar words, historical spelling variations, and dialects representing regional language varieties with different vocabulary and spelling conventions.

-\textbf{Structural text elements} includes Unicode-based formatting (see \cref{fig:style_nfkc}) and stylistic variations that preserve semantic content while altering visual presentation.
+\textbf{Structural Text Elements} includes Unicode-based formatting (see \cref{fig:style_nfkc}) and stylistic variations that preserve semantic content while altering visual presentation.